hargunoberoi/neogpt/notes.md

 I could also do the additional exercises like improving the transformer model code, and doing the additional exercises as suggested by Andrej.

 Overall, from resource point of view, I do think I am set, although the dataset could be a catch.
 But I am betting that Huggingface would solve that problem.

+[2025-05-29 12:56:04]

+Alright, doing the challenges by andrej, I think I am ready for that.

+EX1: The n-dimensional tensor mastery challenge: Combine the Head and MultiHeadAttention into one class that processes all the heads in parallel, treating the heads as another batch dimension (answer is in nanoGPT).

+This means combining the AttentionHead code with Multi-Attention Head.

+[2025-05-29 13:42:54]

+Done!
+Wohoo!
+This was not as hard as I imagined, and the code is much shorter too!
+Super pleased!